 Within the treatment group of patients, the increase of common carotid intermedia thickness was less than that of the placebo group with 0.95+/- 0.2 mm to 1.01+/- 0.3mm versus from 1.02+/- 0.2mm to 1.16+/- 0.3mm in the placebo group.

 These results give further evidence of Vitamin K2’s significant effects on our arteries.
 While the study results do not specifically show improvement in arterial calcification, they are promising to reduce the risk of another common arterial condition.

 Since the cardiovascular system is complex and intertwined, plaque buildup in the arteries is a serious health risk that often leads to cardiovascular disease and failure.
 The supplementation of MK7 is promising in relieving some of these causes of cardiovascular disease, even if the supplement is not always directly affecting the patient’s heart.

 These new studies are extremely important for the future of the biotech industry.
 By creating supplements containing Vitamin K2, the number of health conditions related to cardiovascular disease, specifically vascular calcification, can decrease.

 Cardiovascular Disease is the leading cause of death in the world.
 By studying different drugs and methods to prevent the disease, many lives are being not only extended but potentially saved.
-Vitamin K2 is a promising therapy to alleviate and hopefully one day eliminate the cardiovascular disease.
+Vitamin K2 is a promising therapy to alleviate and hopefully, one day eliminate cardiovascular disease.